 What did the apostles do to fight social injustice?

-What is better?
-Actively share the gospel, the answer to the ills of society, said writer John Soulliere.
-Only Jesus can bring real change.
+Actively share the Gospel, the answer to society’s ills (John 1:5), said writer John Soulliere.
+Only Jesus can change the hearts of men.

 Actively share the gospel, the answer to the ills of society.